 Knowing all breeds of dogs and their nature.

 Dogs can be deceiving when it comes to their looks.
 Never try to test their infamous “puppy eyes” or you’ll regret it.
 Just like how cute a chihuahua is.
 This little dog is very loyal to its owners.
 However, they are known for being one to two-person dogs.
-They hate strangers, that is why they are one of the child-friendly breeds of dogs.
+They hate strangers, which is why they are one of the child-friendly breeds of dogs.
 They bark non-stop if a stranger approaches them and makes them aggressive.
-Hence they can also be considered as watch-dogs.
+Hence they can also be considered watch-dogs.
 Learning each breed of dog’s behavior, temperament, and nature can tremendously help you with your dog grooming profession.

 Dogs that have thick 4 inches long coats or 10 centimeters long are the usual type of wiry coats.
-The popular breeds that have this type of furs are Wire Fox Terrier and German Wirehaired Pointer.
+The popular breeds that have this type of fur are Wire Fox Terrier and German Wirehaired Pointer.
 During training, you will learn why their coat becomes like that.
 Dogs with wiry coats need daily brushing.
 It is because as the new hair grows, the old hair becomes dry.
-This dry hair then gets trapped into the thick fur that makes it look wiry.
+This dry hair then gets trapped in the thick fur that makes it look wiry.
 Also, other dogs with this kind of fur have two layers of hair.

-The old one that is dry and wiry, and the shiny new one.
 Now to maintain this tricky type of coat, aside from brushing it daily, you need to use the right tools.
 It is recommended that you use clippers or stripping combs.
 It will make the fur stronger and easier to deal with.
 Moreover, wash the coat every 3 to 4 weeks and use a shampoo without a softener to keep the natural texture of the coat.

 Dogs like Poodle and Kelly Blue Terrier have curly hair that grows continuously.
 Yes, it just grows longer and longer.
 That is why regular grooming is a must to maintain the dog’s overall health and appearance.
 Being said, dogs with curly coats need to get washed at least every 20 days.
 Due to their fur’s characteristics, dirt can easily get trapped inside it.
 So make sure to shampoo the coat thoroughly.
 Don’t use shampoo with a softener, doing so will keep the natural volume of the coat.
 Then brush the fur every day for them to look great and to avoid any tangles.